-Alpha lipoic acid (ALA) is actually a fairly unknown nutrient.
+Alpha lipoic acid (ALA) is a natural antioxidant

-It is a chemical containing sulfur that’s produced in animals and plants and a natural antioxidant.
-It has been revealed to have an impressive ability to restore other major anti-oxidants and also safeguard the body from oxidative tension and stress.
-Several studies conducted have also shown that it has the ability to perform better than chemotherapy treatment in its ability to lower cancer cell formation; with little to no adverse effects or further damage.
+Alpha liopoc acid, or ALA is a chemical containing sulfur that’s produced in animals and plants.
+It has an impressive ability to restore other major anti-oxidants and also safeguard the body from oxidative tension and stress.
+Several studies conducted have shown that it often performs better than chemotherapy treatment in its ability to lower cancer cell formation; with little to no adverse effects or further damage.

 ALA Versus Chemotherapy

-Cancer treatments performed conventionally use processes that do more damage to DNA while creating free radicals.
-Cellular damage is also done by radiation treatments which is also to blame for the growth of secondary tumors.
+Conventional cancer treatments use processes that damage healthy DNA and create free radicals.
+Cellular damage is also caused by radiation treatments, which are to blame for the growth of secondary tumors.

 Alpha lipoic acid helps prevent the spread of metastatic cancers.
 It accomplishes this by creating a reduction in the action of certain key enzymes used to penetrate tissues by tumors.
 It also decreases the growth of new blood vessels that supply cancer cells known as angiogenesis.

-ALA helps in the process of making antioxidants more readily available to cells, decreases damage done at a cellular level, bolsters health, and pursues cancer cells as well as promotes different cancer factors that enhance destruction.
+ALA helps in the process of making antioxidants more readily available to cells, decreases damage done at a cellular level, bolsters health, and pursues cancer cell destruction.

 I have always had a passion for caring for people.
 Both my grandmas were nurses and I decided at a young age I wanted to work in healthcare.In 2003, I became a CNA working in long-term care facilities then a PCT in float pool while attending nursing school.
 I graduated from nursing school in 2008.
 I specialized in critical care and cardiac ICU.